temp-somelk/ekunazanu.dev.archive/content/about.md

 draft = false
 +++

 Hi!
 I am Anchit.
-You probably know me as nezdezwez on the internet.
 I am a second year computer science undergraduate student currently studying at Manipal Institute of Technology, Bengaluru.
 I like math, statistics, progressive rock, and coding.
 One of them is a lie.

 <!-- ![doodle of frustration](/media/about/no.svg) -->
 {{< img invert=true lsrc="/media/about/no.png" >}}